 Additionally, as the majority of proposed sediment disposal areas are located outside the Outer Harbor area and main navigation channels, sediment disposal activities would not bring construction barges in the proximity of vessels entering and exiting the Port's Outer Harbor.
-Barge trips required to transport rock material from Santa Catalina Island and dredge sediments to ocean disposal site LA-2 would increase traffic through Queen's Gate and within the approach corridors to the Precautionary Area.
-However, the additional 1,311489 barge trips that would occur over the 1520-month (approximately 2.6 trips per day) construction period (approximately 2.2 trips per day) would not represent a substantial contribution to vessel congestion within the approach corridors TwoOne disposal locations, the CSWH Expansion Area and the Eelgrass Habitat Area, are, is located in the Outer Harbor area.
+Barge trips required to transport rock material from Santa Catalina Island would increase traffic within the approach corridors to the Precautionary Area; however, the additional 1,189 barge trips that would occur over the 15-month (approximately 2.6 trips per day) construction period would not represent a substantial contribution to vessel congestion within the approach corridors Two disposal locations, the CSWH Expansion Area and the Eelgrass Habitat Area, are located in the Outer Harbor area.
 However, since no piers/wharfs are located adjacent to these sites, cargo vessels would not access these areas.